wduraes/Workshops/Embedded Development/NeoPixel/readme.md

 # Using NeoPixels

+NeoPixels are a type of individually addressable RGB LED that can be controlled with a microcontroller.
+They are often used to create colorful lighting displays or to add an element of interactivity to an electronic project.
+The term "NeoPixel" is trademarked by [Adafruit Industries](https://www.adafruit.com), which produces a line of NeoPixel products.

 NeoPixels are Red, Green and Blue LEDs integrated in a single package that are normally used in a sequence in various formats.

 The most interesting characteristic of a Neopixel is the fact we can determine is color and brightness individually, even if we have hundreds of them in a panel or strip.

 ![Distance sensor](../../Images/neopixels.png)

 Before we can use the Neopixels we’ll need to get an external library that enables it in the Arduino IDE.

 **Installing the library**:
-- Sketch/Include Library/Manage Libraries
+- Select `Sketch/Include Library/Manage Libraries`
-- Type neopixel (wait to results to load)
+- Type `neopixel` (wait to results to load)
-- Select **Adafruit NeoPixel by Adafruit**
+- Select `Adafruit NeoPixel by Adafruit`
 - Hit install

 Source: [Adafruit NeoPixel Uber Guide](https://learn.adafruit.com/adafruit-neopixel-uberguide?view=all)